f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

-When you click **Add**, you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
-In the current F5OS versions there is no option to upload directly from your browser (this will be added in a future release).
-You will need to have a remote HTTPS server that allows downloads to import images into the system via the webUI.
+Click **Add** and you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
+You will need to have a remote HTTPS server that allows downloads in order to import images into the system via the webUI.
+You can alternatively use the **Upload** option to upload an F5OS-C system controller or partition ISO file form a client machine through the browser.

-You can alternatively upload F5OS images for both the system controllers and the chassis partitions using the **Sysyem Settings > File Utilities** page.
+You can also upload or import F5OS-C images for both the system controllers and the chassis partitions using the **System Settings > File Utilities** page.

 .. image:: images/velos_software_upgrades/image5.png
   :align: center
   :scale: 70%

 Alternatively, you may also upload images to the controller through the **System Settings -> File Utilities** page.
 You can select the **images/staging** option form the drop-down menu to import new controller or partition images.
 Once uploaded into the staging area they will be imported and made available for upgrades after a brief delay.

 .. image:: images/velos_software_upgrades/image6.png
   :align: center
   :scale: 70%

 After the upload completes, it will take some time for it to be replicated to the standby system controller.
 At that point it should show up in the CLI and webUI.
-If you don’t see it immediately be patient and wait a few minutes for it to show up as it will not show up until the internal replication is completed.
+If you don’t see it immediately, be patient and wait a few minutes for it to show up, as it will not appear until the internal replication is completed.

 Uploading Controller and Partition Images via the CLI
 -----------------------------------------------------

-As with the webUI, the current implementation of **file import** in the CLI relies on a remote HTTPS server hosting the image files to be imported.
+The current implementation of **file import** in the CLI relies on either a remote HTTPS, SCP, or SFTP server hosting the image files to be imported.
 The files should be imported into the **images/staging** directory.
-Once the file import is initiated you can check its status using the **file transfer-status** command.
+Once the file import is initiated, you can check its status using the **file transfer-status** command.

 .. code-block:: bash